 David Sowerby West Yorkshire, United Kingdom

-I am a visual artist, I make mainly object based work, taking influence from my context in terms of the material around me in my daily life and the technology I encounter; I make sculpture that refers to the body and existential narrative.
+I am a visual artist, taking material influence from my context and the technology I encounter; I make works that begin and end with the body, seasoned with an existential narrative.

-I strive to connect and project my contextual experience through the matter and forms I use in my sculptural productions. for some time now my routines and employment have supplied my practice with a daily sampling of discarded material, this is my sensory data set, infused with the physical traces of my locality and exertions.
-As an 'Artist Technician' at the School of Fine Art, University of Leeds, I use tacit knowledge and encourage critical discourse whilst making boxes, stretcher frames, plinths and much more besides.
-This pedagogical arena of engagement, produces practical refuse and traces of the dialogues of fabrication, which I treasure and re-purpose.
+My work strives to connect and project my contextual experience through the matter and forms I use in my productions. for some time now my routines and employment have supplied my practice with a daily sampling of discarded 'waste' material that is my data set, I treasure and re-purpose this stuff, regarding it with the imagined and physical traces of my locality, exertions and interactions.